DickSwart/swart_ninja_dark_theme/README.md

 ### HACS

 1. Go to the Community Store.
-2. Search for `Swart Ninja Dark`.
+2. Search for `Swart Ninja Dark Theme`.
-3. Navigate to `Swart Ninja Dark` theme.
+3. Navigate to `Swart Ninja Dark Theme` theme.
 4. Press `Install`.
 5. Go to services and trigger the `frontend.reload_themes` service.